 Subtraction Strategy #2: Base Ten Blocks

-As a note, I would start by showing students problems that do not require borrowing.
+One suggestion to consider: Start by showing students problems that do not require borrowing.
 Remember, you need to strategically choose the subtraction problems you pose.
 Once students are comfortable, then you can pose more challenging problems that will require students to borrow and break apart some tens.

 Subtraction Strategy #3: Break Apart